aphelps099/CA-SBDC/wp-content/plugins/youtube-feed-pro/README.txt

 = Can I display multiple YouTube feeds on my site or on the same page? =

 Yep.
-You can display multiple YouTube feeds by using our built-in shortcode options, for example: `[youtube-feed channel="smashballoon" num=3]`.
+You can display multiple YouTube feeds by using our built-in shortcode options, for example: `[youtube-feed feed=2]`.

 = How do I embed a YouTube gallery directly into a WordPress page template? =